2019ChenGong/DPImageBench/README.md

 - `eval.mode`: the mode of evaluations; the option is [`val`, `syn`] which means that using part of sensitive images and directly using the synthetic images as the validation set for model selection, respectively.
 The default setting is `val`.
 - `setup.master_port`: a configuration parameter specifying the port number on the master node (or primary process) that other processes or nodes use to communicate within a distributed system.
 - `pretrain.n_epochs`: the number of epoch for pretraining.
+- `train.n_epochs`: the number of epoch for finetuning on sensitive datasets.

 > It is a common [issue](https://pytorch.org/docs/stable/distributed.html) that we can not run a distributed process under a `setup.master_port=6026`.
 If you intend to run multiple distributed processes on the same machine, please consider using a different `setup.master_port`, such as 6027.